 - Parent’s helper

 There is no set age limit requirement for any Canadian immigration program.
-Although, applicants between the ages of 25-35 receive the maximum amount of points.
+Although, applicants between the ages of 25-35 receive the maximum points.
 This in no way means that older applicants can’t be selected.
-Having enough work experience, connections to Canada such as relatives, high language proficiency, and advanced education or the equivalent of Canadian education can easily make up for any points lost for age in the economic immigration process.
+Having enough work experience, connections to Canada such as relatives, high language proficiency, advanced education, or the equivalent of Canadian education can easily make up for any points lost for age in the economic immigration process.

 Absolutely!
-Some immigration programs allow foreign nationals to immigrate to Canada with their family members.
-The family members who are able to accompany the individual immigrating will depend on the immigration program of choice.
+Some immigration programs allow foreign nationals to immigrate to Canada with family members.
+The family members who can accompany the individual immigrating will depend on the immigration program of choice.
 Those immigrating through Canada’s Express Entry system can include their spouse and dependent children on the application, but their parents will not be included in this option.
-Canada specifically has the family sponsorship program enabling Canadian citizens and permanent residents to sponsor their spouse or common-law partner, dependent children, and parents/grandparents.
+Canada specifically has a family sponsorship program enabling Canadian citizens and permanent residents to sponsor their spouse or common-law partner, dependent children, and parents/grandparents.

-A Canadian citizen is an individual that was born in Canada.
+A Canadian citizen is born in Canada or has acquired citizenship after being a permanent resident and following the rules to attain Citizenship.
 They have rights and privileges such as access to healthcare, social services, and support from the law.
-A Canadian citizen is allowed to live, work, and study, anywhere in Canada, as well as to vote in Canadian elections.
+Canadian citizens can live, work, study anywhere in Canada and vote in Canadian elections.

-A permanent resident is an individual that comes from another country that has permission to live in Canada as a resident.
+A permanent resident is someone from another country who has permission to live in Canada as a resident.
 Permanent residents are allowed to work and live anywhere in the country.
-They also have a number of benefits such as access to social services and healthcare, the right to live, work, and study anywhere in Canada, and be protected under Canadian law.
-Permanent residents are not allowed to vote in the Canadian elections
+They also have many benefits, such as access to social services and healthcare, the right to live, work, and study anywhere in Canada, and is protected under Canadian law.
+Permanent residents are not allowed to vote in Canadian elections.

 Yes, you can.
-If you have past experience or training in-home care support or child care you will be considered, however, you will need to complete a year of post-secondary school education in Canada in order to officially work there.
+You will be considered if you have experience or training in-home care support or child care.
+However, you must complete a year of post-secondary education in Canada to officially work there.

 Canada has many jobs to offer that require high skills or low skills.
 Canada's in-demand occupations range from engineers to electricians and more.

-Vancouver, British Columbia has a fast-growing economy and is one of the world’s wealthiest, cultured and more diverse cities in Canada.
+Vancouver, British Columbia, has a fast-growing economy and is one of Canada's world’s wealthiest, most cultured, and more diverse cities.
 This means there are many jobs available across several different fields.
 Toronto also has the biggest population of immigrants in Canada and is a great city to find jobs.

 How We Can Help You Immigrate to Canada

 Applying for a visa can be time-consuming and difficult to wrap your head around.
 With strict deadlines, procedures, and requirements, it can be easy to make a mistake that could cost you your chance of receiving an invitation to apply for permanent residency.
-But with our vast knowledge of how to immigrate to Canada, we can offer you the guidance and assistance that you will need for a successful application.
-One of our knowledgeable Regulated Canadian Immigration Consultants (RCIC’s) will be able to help you with the entire process, making your Canadian visa application stress-free.
+But with our vast knowledge of how to immigrate to Canada, we can offer you the guidance and assistance you need for a successful application.
+One of our knowledgeable Regulated Canadian Immigration Consultants (RCICs) can help you throughout the process, making your Canadian visa application stress-free.

-When you choose to use our expert and government trusted service you will get:
+When you choose to use our expert and government-trusted service, you will get the following: